Panzer Paladin

-Panzer Paladin is a side-scrolling action platforming game developed and published by Tribute Games and released for Nintendo Switch and Microsoft Windows through Steam in July 2020.
-The player takes control of Flame, a rescue service android who pilots the Paladin mecha Grit, a suit of advanced sentient power armor.
-Together they fight and slay demonic invaders using their own weapons against them.
+Panzer Paladin is a side-scrolling platformer developed and published by Tribute Games and released for Microsoft Windows through Steam and Nintendo Switch in July 2020.
+It was later released for PlayStation 4 and Xbox One in June 2024.
+The player assumes the role of a rescue service android named Flame who pilots a sentient power armor mecha named Grit as the two work together to stop extraterrestrial demonic invaders from conquering the Earth.
 The game draws inspiration from several NES-era titles including Zelda II: The Adventure of Link, Mega Man and Blaster Master.